santgr11/Dispromed-Clientes/README.md

 The messages are shown in order, newer on top.

-**New client:** this page can only be accessed with a boss account and is used to add a new client to the database, here you have to name the client a set a reference number, the idea of this number is to use it to match with the already existing data base used in other program for the company.
+**New client:** this page can only be accessed with a boss account and is used to add a new client to the database, here you have to name the client and set a reference number, the idea of this number is to use it to match with the already existing data base used in other program for the company.

 **Access denied:** this page is shown when someone try to access a page without the role needed (to create a client as a seller for example)